barnstee/UA-CloudPublisher/TestEnvironment/readme.md

 All containers are on the same virtual network.

-Plus local Python MQTT clients to test publishing and subscribing.
+In addition, we provide local Python MQTT clients to test publishing and subscribing.

-# UA Cloud Publisher
+## UA Cloud Publisher

 - Frontend: http://localhost
 - Connect to Simulated OPC Server: opc.tcp://plc-sim:50000/